isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1838.md

 ---
-title: Doctor Anywhere Platform is a cloud-based platform hosted on AWS (Singapore).
-This platform allows the Service provider to perform teleconsultation services in a secured environment, via both app and web applications.
-Medical notes can be securely stored.
-Clinics are  able to provide patients with medical documents in-app, and to prescribe medication) through the platform, using their clinic's formulary.
+title: Doctor Anywhere Platform
 permalink: /productivity-solutions-grant/solutionrepo/solution1838
 ---

 ### Description

-201827970D
+Doctor Anywhere Platform is a cloud-based platform hosted on AWS (Singapore).
+This platform allows the Service provider to perform teleconsultation services in a secured environment, via both app and web applications.
+Medical notes can be securely stored.
+Clinics are  able to provide patients with medical documents in-app, and to prescribe medication) through the platform, using their clinic's formulary.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Doctor_Anywhere_Annex_3_PSG.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria